idaholab/moose/modules/doc/content/help/inl/hpc_remote.md

 ### SOCKS Proxy id=socks-proxy

-To access common HPC resources (NCRC Application Documentation, Discourse, etc) within a web browser, traffic can either be routed through a SOCKS proxy, or you can authenticate .
+To access common HPC resources (NCRC Application Documentation, Discourse, etc) within a web browser, traffic can either be routed through a SOCKS proxy or you can authenticate.
 This can be achieved by using a PAC (Proxy-Auto Configuration) file:

 !listing moose/scripts/hpc_proxy.pac